IsaacScript/isaacscript/packages/isaac-typescript-definitions-repentogon/README.md

 These are TypeScript definitions for [Repentogon](https://repentogon.com/index.html), an exe-hack that the modding API.

 They are not included by default in [IsaacScript](https://isaacscript.github.io/) mods.
-To install them, you have to add them as a dependnecy (similar to any other JavaScript/TypeScript dependency):
+To install them, you have to add them as a dependency (similar to any other JavaScript/TypeScript dependency):

 ```sh
 npm install isaac-typescript-definitions-repentogon --save